Our travels through Buddhist hinterland-Deoghar-Bihar-Uttar Pradesh-Nepal-Uttar Pradesh

 Day 3-September 30, 2025

 We hired a taxi in the morning and went to Bodh-Gaya, the most famous place for Buddhists.
-We visited the Great Buddha statue [5] in white marble and lined up along were those of his first ten followers.
+We visited the Great Buddha statue [5] in white marble and lined up along were those of his first ten disciples.
 Later, we visited Mahabodhi temple [6], quite a magnificent old temple with Bodhi tree (peepal tree) where Siddharth Gautam is reported to have attained enlightenment and came to be known as Gautam Buddha.
-This 2500-year old temple is recognized by UNESCO for its archeological lineage.
+This 2500-year old temple is recognized by UNESCO for its archeological and cultural heritage.

 There are many other temples or monasteries of different countries.
 We visited one called White Buddha (Japanese) and Taiwanese.